Side Effects of HIV Medicines

 Blood glucose testing is also important after starting HIV medicines.
 If testing shows high glucose levels, a change in HIV medicines may be necessary.

-- Aim for at least 30 minutes of physical activity on most days of the week.
+- Keep moving.
+Aim for 30 minutes of physical activity on most days of the week.

 This fact sheet is based on information from the following sources:

-- From HHS: Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV: Adverse Effects of Antiretroviral Agents, Laboratory Testing, and Management of the Treatment-Experienced Patient: Poor CD4 Cell Recovery and Persistent Inflammation Despite Viral Suppression
+- From HHS: Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV: Adverse Effects of Antiretroviral Agents, Laboratory Testing, and Poor CD4 Cell Recovery and Persistent Inflammation Despite Viral Suppression

 - From the U.S. Department of Veterans Affairs: Primary Care of Veterans with HIV: Diabetes Mellitus